watchlonelil/extension/README.md

 2. If no extension (or not suitable) fallback on standard providers.
 3. Else, make new provider controls, target set to BROWSER_EXTENSION, with custom fetcher that uses the extension to send requests instead.
 4. If any message to the extension fail.
 Fallback to standard providers again.
-5. When a stream will be played, first communicate to extension through a `clearStream` followed by `prepareStream`
+5. When a stream will be played, communicate to extension through a `prepareStream`

 # Plasmo